hsadler/unity-websocket-multiplayer/README.md

 ### Notes

-This is a very simple proof of concept and could be used as a starting point for making a multiplayer game with the Unity engine.
+This is a very simple proof-of-concept and could be used as a starting point for making a multiplayer game with the Unity engine.

-It demonstrates game-client to game-server connection establishment, message transmission/reception, and connection termination with the websocket protocol.
+It demonstrates game-client to game-server connection establishment, message transmission, and connection termination with the websocket protocol.

 The entire game-server's code resides in:
 `GameServer/server.py`